nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 2.  **Dedicated Firebase Projects (Dev/Staging and Production):**
     *   **Production Project:** Your current live Firebase project.
-    *   **Development/Staging Project:** Create a separate, new Firebase project dedicated to development and staging.
-This project will have its own isolated instances of Firestore, Cloud Functions, Authentication, etc.
+    *   **Development/Staging Project:** Create a separate, new Firebase project for development and staging.
-    *   Your Flutter application can be configured with different Firebase project configurations (e.g., using different `google-services.json` or Flutter build flavors) to target the dev/staging project during development and testing, and the production project for release builds.
+    *   Configure your Flutter app to target the appropriate Firebase project based on the build environment.

 3.  **Development Workflow:**
-    *   Develop new functions or changes to existing functions in your local environment, testing thoroughly with the Emulator Suite.
+    *   Develop and test functions locally with the Emulator Suite.
-    *   Once locally tested, deploy the functions to your dedicated dev/staging Firebase project.
+    *   Deploy to the dev/staging Firebase project for integration testing.
-    *   Conduct integration testing with your app pointing to this dev/staging environment.

 4.  **Promotion to Production:**
-    *   After successful testing in the dev/staging environment, deploy the same function code to your production Firebase project.
-    *   The Firebase CLI facilitates deployment to specific projects.
-You can use project aliases (`firebase use <project_alias>`) or specify the project ID directly during deployment (`firebase deploy --project <YOUR_PROJECT_ID> --only functions`).
+    *   After successful staging, deploy to the production Firebase project using Firebase CLI project aliases or direct project ID specification.

 5.  **Version Control (Git):**
-    *   Maintain all your Cloud Function code in a Git repository.
+    *   Maintain Cloud Function code in Git, using branches for features/fixes.
-    *   Use branches for developing new features or fixes (e.g., `feature/new-receipt-processing`, `fix/user-auth-bug`).
-    *   Merge tested changes into a `develop` or `staging` branch for deployment to the dev/staging project.
-    *   Merge thoroughly tested and approved changes into a `main` or `production` branch before deploying to the production project.
+    *   Merge to `develop`/`staging` branches for dev/staging deployment, and to `main`/`production` for production deployment.
     *   **Consider versioning your prompt seed files or Remote Config templates alongside your function code if they are tightly coupled.**

 6.  **Environment Configuration for Functions:**
-    *   For any external API keys, service URLs, or other configuration values that differ between dev/staging and production, use Firebase's environment configuration for Functions (`functions.config()`).
+    *   Use Firebase's environment configuration (`functions.config()`) for API keys, service URLs, etc., that differ between environments.
-    *   Set configuration using the Firebase CLI: `firebase functions:config:set someservice.key="API_KEY_FOR_DEV" myparam="dev_value"`.
+    *   Set via Firebase CLI: `firebase functions:config:set someservice.key="API_KEY_FOR_DEV"`.
-    *   Access these in your functions via `functions.config().someservice.key`.
-    *   This avoids hardcoding sensitive or environment-specific values directly in your function code.
-Remember to set the appropriate config for each Firebase project.
-    *   **Distinction from Dynamic Prompts:** While `functions.config()` is excellent for secrets and stable environment-specific settings, dynamic prompts (especially those dictating evolving JSON structures tied to Pydantic models) are often better managed in Firestore or Remote Config.
-The key is that your *emulated* Firestore/Remote Config will hold the *development version* of these prompts, while your *deployed* dev/staging and production Firebase projects will hold their respective versions of the prompts.
+    *   **Distinction from Dynamic Prompts:** While `functions.config()` is for secrets/stable settings, dynamic prompts (tied to Pydantic models) are better managed in Firestore/Remote Config.
+Emulated services hold dev prompt versions; deployed projects hold their respective versions.

-7.  **Managing Function Changes (Avoiding Impact on Existing Functions):**
+7.  **Managing Function Changes:**
-    *   **Non-Breaking Changes:** If a change is backward compatible, you can update the existing function.
-    *   **Breaking Changes:** If you need to introduce a breaking change to a function's trigger, request signature, or response structure:
-        *   Consider deploying the new logic as a *new* function (e.g., `myFunction_v2`) instead of modifying the existing one directly.
-        *   Update your client application to call the new function version.
-        *   The old function version can remain active to support older clients until they are deprecated.
-    *   This is particularly important for the `assign_people_to_items` function, as you wish to keep the current version live while the new data model is adopted by the app.

-This approach ensures that your production environment remains stable while allowing for iterative development and testing of Cloud Functions.
+    *   For non-breaking changes, update existing functions.
+    *   For breaking changes, consider deploying as new functions (e.g., `myFunction_v2`) and update clients gradually.
+This is relevant for `assign_people_to_items` if its core output structure changes in the future beyond the client-side adoption of the new detailed model for storage.

+## 5. Security Considerations

+1.  **Firestore Rules:** Implement robust Firestore security rules to ensure users can only access and modify their own receipt data.
+2.  **Secure Deletion:** Properly handle user account deletion, ensuring associated data is also securely removed or anonymized according to policy.
+3.  **Authentication:** Maintain a secure authentication flow, especially within any settings or account management sections.
+4.  **Input Validation:** Continue to validate all inputs on the client-side and, critically, within Cloud Functions before processing or storing data.

-## UI Mockups
+## 6. UI Mockups

 ### Main Receipts Screen with FAB